crusher-dev/documentation/blog/2020-08-06-my-journey-writing-questdb.md

 As I had my first kid, I had to take contracting gigs to make ends meet over the following 6 years.
 All the stuff I had been learning boosted my confidence and I started performing well at interviews.
-This allowed me to get better paying contracts, I could take fewer jobs and free up more time to work on QuestDB while looking after my family.
-I would do research during the day and implement this into QuestDB at night.
+This allowed me to get better paying contracts, I could take fewer jobs and free up more time to work on Crusher while looking after my family.
+I would do research during the day and implement this into Crusher at night.
 I was constantly looking for the next thing, which would take performance closer to the limits of the hardware.

 ## Back to the drawing board